JackalLabs/canine-docs/docs/protocol/storageproviders/diy-serious copy.md

 sidebar_position: 3
 ---
 # DIY Serious Build
-For DIY individuals looking to power web3 infrastructure and increase your ROI- here is the reccomended system for serious individual storage providers.
+For DIY individuals looking to power web3 infrastructure and increase your ROI- here is the recommended system for serious individual storage providers.

 | Component|Recommendation| Units |
 | ------------- |:-------------| :-----|